 - Inform you about the services and treatments we offer.

-Privacy regulations also allow Kennedy Krieger Institute to remove most identifying information that could possibly identify you from health information, and then use this information for research, health oversight and operations activities without your permission.
-If we do this, we must have an agreement with anyone we share the information with to use the information only for the permitted purposes and not to identify you from the information.
+Federal privacy regulations also allow Kennedy Krieger Institute to remove most identifying information that could possibly identify you from health information, and then use this information for research, health oversight and operations activities without your permission.
+If we do this, we must have an agreement with anyone we share the information with to use the information only for the permitted purposes and not to identify you with the information.